1976–77 Port Vale F.C. season: Third Division

 On 6 November, Vale lost 1–0 at bottom club York City after a flu epidemic hit the squad.
+On 13 November, Vale faced former player Brian Horton for the first time in front of the television cameras against Brighton & Hove Albion, playing out an entertaining 2–2 draw.
 A club record run of 42 away games without a clean sheet began on 18 December and would last until 30 September 1978.
 The first of this run was a 1–1 draw with Rotherham United at Millmoor; after this match "Millers" boss Jimmy McGuigan stated that Vale showed 'the worst exhibition of football thuggery I have ever seen'.
 Even though the defence struggled away from home, Beamish did not, as he scored his first ten goals for the club away from Burslem.
 In a 4–2 win over Grimsby Town at Blundell Park on 3 January, Beamish scored a hat-trick.
 Later in the month Geoff Davies had his contract cancelled by mutual consent.
 The team were unbeaten throughout January, though only two of their five fixtures came in the league.
 Vale's form tailed off, though Terry Alcock returned briefly to play a handful of games.
 Thomson also returned to the US, Ray Williams was transferred to Northwich Victoria for 'a small fee', and Colin Tartt was sold to Chesterfield for £15,000.
 In their places were new signings Alan Lamb (£5,000 from Preston North End) and Peter Sutcliffe (£3,000 from Stockport County), whilst a fit again Cullerton was like a new signing.

 Vale lost 1–0 at Crystal Palace on 1 February, leading Roy Chapman to remark "it's no good being today's heroes and tomorrow's fools".
 Six days later, they fell to a 2–0 defeat at second-from-bottom York City.
 The club had drifted into the bottom four, but a six-match unbeaten run with a prolific Cullerton took them to safety.
 In the background was an ongoing power struggle in the boardroom.
 In late-March they then received a 6–2 beating at Wrexham and then a 4–0 beating from Chesterfield at Saltergate.
 The club suffered an injury crisis in April, with both Keith Chadwick and John Brodie having been forced to retire through injury.
 Relegation was avoided however, with six points from the final five games, beginning with a 4–1 victory over fourth-placed Crystal Palace.
 The final game of the season was against Rotherham United, who needed a six-goal win margin to gain promotion.
 The match saw three penalties, three bookings and crowd trouble, though United were four goals ahead they failed to find the remaining two, and instead the "Valiants" scored a late goal.